 Matt

-Matt James is a professional party planner and owner of event agency DNA Productions, which has produced events for Elton John, Sarah Jessica Parker, Kevin Spacey, Stella McCartney, David LaChapelle, John Waters, and Elvis Costello & Diana Krall.
-Since 2004, DNA has won 24 industry awards for excellence including Production Company of the Year.
+Matt James is a professional event planner and owner of event agency Left Field Productions, which has produced events for Elton John, Sarah Jessica Parker, Kevin Spacey, Stella McCartney, David LaChapelle, John Waters, and Elvis Costello & Diana Krall.
+Since 2004, Left Field Productions has won 30 industry awards for excellence including Production Company of the Year.